 There are two steps to creating your vision statement:

-First, write the vision statement for your organization into the ‘Create vision’ tab.
+First, write the vision statement for your organisation into the ‘Create vision’ tab.
 Then, switch to the ‘Bring it to life’ tab, which is where you can add additional information about your vision statement.
 This could be a detailed explanation of how you came to this particular vision statement, or a video of the CEO explaining more about the vision.

 If you’re using a video, you’ll need to host your video somewhere.
 Drop us a line at email@example.com if you need a hand hosting your video, or use a popular video hosting service like youtube.com or wistia.com – then just copy and paste the link to your hosted video into Cascade:

-Once you’re happy with your vision hit apply and the vision will be saved.
+Once you’re happy with your vision, hit apply and the vision will be saved.

 Create your values

-Values serve two main purposes in Cascade – firstly, they will display throughout the system and on your generated reports, to help guide the creation and management of strategy and action throughout your organization.
-Secondly, they are used as part of the appraisal process for performance management – one of the optional sections that you can appraise your people on is their behavior against the values that you define here.
+Values serve two main purposes in Cascade – firstly, they will display throughout the system and on your generated reports, to help guide the creation and management of strategy and action throughout your organisation.
+Secondly, they are used as part of the appraisal process for performance management – one of the optional sections that you can appraise your people on is their behaviour against the values that you define here.

 The process for adding values works much the same as the vision statement, in that you create the value on the first tab, then ‘Bring it to life’ with a video or further details.